rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     __vmx_vmwrite(CR3_TARGET_VALUE3, 0);
 ```

-Intel defines CR3-Target Controls as "An execution of MOV to CR3 in VMX non-root operation does not cause a VM exit if its source operand matches one of these values.
-If the CR3-target count is n, only the first n CR3-target values are considered."
+Intel defines CR3-Target controls like this :

+An execution of MOV to CR3 in VMX non-root operation does not cause a VM exit if its source operand matches one of these values.
+If the CR3-target count is n, only the first n CR3-target values are considered.

-Future processors might extend the Cr3-Target counts; the implementation of using this feature is like this :
+The implementation of using this feature is like this :

 ```
 BOOLEAN